-Learning-Focused uses two models in order to ensure we meet the learning needs of every student!
+Learning-Focused uses two models to ensure we meet the learning needs of every student!

-- First, the teacher model.
+- First is the teacher model.
 Previewing Strategies are used in every new unit or lesson to prime students for learning!
-Teachers dramatically improve their Tier 1 instruction as they infuse top research-based learning strategies and evidence-based practices purposefully throughout their teaching.
+Teachers dramatically improve their Tier 1 instruction by purposefully infusing top research-based learning strategies and evidence-based practices.

 - Second, as a systematic school-wide model.
-Schools learn to transform time periods before, during, and after school that may be in place (i.e. study halls, remediation periods, after school programs, Saturday classes, and summer school) into Previewing Labs, that focuses on providing students with what they need to succeed, instead of waiting for them to fail!
+Schools learn to transform periods before, during, and after school that may be in place (i.e., study halls, remediation periods, after-school programs, Saturday classes, and summer school) into Previewing Labs that focus on providing students with what they need to succeed, instead of waiting for them to fail!

-Contact us today to learn more about the Accelerate Learning with Previewing Training of Trainers Virtual Institute, and how we can help you learn to leverage the “miracle” of Acceleration and Previewing in your school and classroom!
+Contact us today to learn more about the upcoming Accelerate Learning with Previewing Training of Trainers Institute and how we can help you learn to leverage the “miracle” of Acceleration and Previewing in your school and classroom!

 Leave a Comment